Researching Banned and Challenged Books

 "A challenge is an attempt to remove or restrict materials, based upon the objections of a person or group.
 A banning is the removal of those materials.
 Challenges do not simply involve a person expressing a point of view; rather, they are an attempt to remove material from the curriculum or library, thereby restricting the access of others.
 Due to the commitment of librarians, teachers, parents, students and other concerned citizens, most challenges are unsuccessful and most materials are retained in the school curriculum or library collection."

 The premier resources for researching why a particular title was challenged or banned are the publications of ALA's Office for Intellectual Freedom.
-The Office maintains information on which books are challenged and why and regularly publishes this information in the Newsletter on Intellectual Freedom, where there may also be discussion of the events surrounding a challenge, and in a compilation published about every three years, most recently in Banned Books: Challenging our Freedom to Read, edited by Robert P. Doyle (also referred to as the 2010 BBW Resource Guide).
-The annual updates, distributed for each Banned Books Week: A Celebration of the Freedom to Read, have been prepared since 1999.
+The Office maintains information on which books are challenged and why and regularly publishes this information in the Newsletter on Intellectual Freedom, where there may also be discussion of the events surrounding a challenge, and in a compilation published about every three years, most recently in Banned Books: Challenging our Freedom to Read, edited by Robert P. Doyle (also referred to as the 2014 BBW Resource Guide).
 Additional resources were used to compile earlier editions of "Banned Books"; these are listed in the publication's bibliography, and included on a list of books on censorship.

 The citations for the two most current print editions are:

-(Note: a number of libraries treat "Banned Books" as a serial.
-List of additional print editions.)
+(Note: a number of libraries treat "Banned Books" as a serial.)

 Where to find information if you don't have "Banned Books"